intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 Before we begin using integer notation to study pitch classes and pitch-class sets, we must establish the mathematical method necessary for manipulating pitches.
 Because music uses twelve equally-spaced pitches but our standard counting system is based around tens, we must create a specific equivalency around the number 12.
 For this, we use modulo 12 (mod12) arithmetic.
 You already use modulo 12 arithmetic every time you count time in hours, assuming that you use a 12-hour system.
 For example, if it is 11:00 and you have a meeting in three hours, what time is your meeting?
 From experience, you understand that when you reach 12, you must reset your counting to find the meeting's start time at 2:00 -- not 14:00.
 (Again, this assumes that you are not using a 12-hour clock cycle, not 24-hour.)

 This is exactly how pitch-class integer notation works, although the system begins numbering on 0 instead of 12.
 In this system, each time you pass 11, you begin again at zero, therefore making every multiple of 12 equal to zero.
 Complete the following chart to show the first two equivalencies for every number in this system.
 Can you create a method to quickly find any level of equivalency?
+What would happen if you crossed below zero?

 Pitch-class integer | First equivalency | Second equivalency
  --- | --- | ---